thoring/Detour/README.md

-# Detour- Khoi.
+# Detour - Khoi.
 Ft Two
 I heard it from a song
 Where you’re going,
 a day never dies